interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 Mint
 ----

-Issue an event when new PolkaBTC are minted.
+Issue an event when new interbtc are minted.

 *Event Signature*